mandi-m/common-angular-questions/README.md

 ## NgZone Questions

-### **How would you update the view if your model data is updated outside NgZone?
-Give an example of when data can be updated outside NgZone.**
+### How would you update the view if your model data is updated outside NgZone?
+Give an example of whedata can be updated outside NgZone.**
 In Angular, the view is updated as a result of changes to the application model, and this update typically occurs within the NgZone, which is a fundamental part of Angular's change detection mechanism.
 The NgZone ensures that change detection is triggered and the view is updated when model data changes.

 However, there are situations where model data can be updated outside of the NgZone, and in such cases, you may need to explicitly trigger change detection to update the view.

 When using charting libraries like Chart.js in an Angular application, you may encounter scenarios where data is updated outside the Angular context, such as through asynchronous operations, external data sources, or libraries that don't inherently trigger Angular's change detection.
 Here's an example of updating a Chart.js chart when data is updated outside the Angular context: